HectorPR4546/holbertonschool-zero_day/README.md

 Git Class
-Practices of hit commans and managing yor Github
+Practices of git commans and managing yor Github